 - Taking on the course can help you to get more credits if you are in need (going from part-time status to full-time if you were at nine credits).

 - If you can add the class and are under 19 credits, you wouldn’t have to pay an additional price.

 Pros and Cons of Winter and Summer Terms

 Thinking about being on break is something that many students to look forward to.
 If that is the case, then why should you consider an E360 class or experience be considered during those times?
 There are both positives and negatives of choosing to do a credit-bearing E360 opportunity during the winter or summer terms.
 Some factors that you should consider are:

 - You will have to pay for credits individually.

 - You will have to do your experience and the required E360 class over your break.

-Just like the Fall/Spring section, there are benefits to taking an E360 experience over the Winter/Summer sessions.
+Just like the Fall/Spring section, there are benefits to taking an E360 course over the Winter/Summer sessions.

 - You will get a discount on the credit prices.
 For winter 2022 and summer (the three terms) 2022 each credit is worth $280, which is mentioned on the Bursar Undergraduate Tuition page online.